-Project Description Department/Committee Oversight Status Key Accomplishments and role functioning, allowing over 80% of young people who participate to continue in school or work. sent to customer for approval. • Announcement for Training Kit on SAMHSA completed.
-Claims Outlier Management As part of the ALERT process, an algorithm is applied to identify high or frequent utilization of behavioral health services.
+Project Description Department/Committee Oversight Key Accomplishments Claims Outlier Management As part of the ALERT process, an algorithm is applied to identify high or frequent utilization of behavioral health services.
 Given the impending increase in services that do not require prior authorization, there is a mandate that requires a back-end review that uses concurrent or retrospective review.
 To ensure high quality member care and utilization, algorithms representing provider behavior are monitored.
 The algorithms are the starting point for clinical engagement with the provider.
-Clinical-UM Green Business Case revisions in progress.
-Monitoring 6 months of services to determine outlier criteria.
+Clinical-UM Green Reviewing claims for outlier strategy.

-New Projects implemented during Q3
+New Projects implemented during Q4